scala/docs.scala-lang/_overviews/scala-book/scala-build-tool-sbt.md

 [success] Total time: 4 s
 ````

 The first time you run `sbt` it needs to download some things and can take a while to run, but after that it gets much faster.
-As the first comment in that output shows, it’s also faster to run SBT interactively.
+As the first comment in that output shows, it’s also faster to run sbt interactively.
 To do that, first run the `sbt` command by itself:

 ````
 > sbt